jeremyruppel/walrus/README.md

 ### :gt

-Returns whether `value` is greater than the given number
+Returns whether `value` is greater than the given number.

 Parameters: